 The large graphic display shows 5 groups at a time or one group’s settings in a larger font size.
 In the manual setting, a flash’s power can be set from 1/1 to 1/256 .
 The Flashpoint R2pro (also known as Godox XPro) does not only work with Flashpoint’s, but also any speed-light with a Canon compatible hot-shoe.

-Every now and then Godox/Adorama releases a firmware update for these kinds of devices, but require Windows to deploy them ..
+Every now and then Godox / Adorama releases a firmware update for these kinds of device, (the firmware is initial Godox just releases is many month before Adorama), Anyways, no matter where you bet it from, it require Windows to deploy them ..
 I know, what are they thinking?
 This time I didn’t go the VMWare, Parallels, or VirtualBox route, installing Windows on my Mac etc etc. Instead homebrew and dfu-util did the trick.

 Homebrew is a free and open-source software package management system that simplifies the installation of software on Apple’s macOS operating system.
 With home-brew installed, dfu-util is quickly installed like so: